"Within-trial" prognostic score adjustment is targeted maximum likelihood estimation: ATE estimation methods in RCTs

 \subsection{Prognostic Adjustment}

+The plug-in formulation of the ANCOVA estimator illustrates that good estimation of the ATE depends on good estimation of the conditional mean $\hat\mu$.
+Indeed, adjustment works by explaining away variability in the outcome with variability in the covariates, leaving the effect of treatment more clearly visible.
+Therefore it is natural to try and get a better predictive model $\hat\mu$, which is often possible if there is historical data available.

+The idea of prognostic adjustment is to improve the estimate of $\hat\mu$ with historical data while protecting from possible type I error inflation.
+Therefore, instead of directly influencing the outcome regression $\hat\mu$, the external data are used to learn a separate regression model $\hat\rho(w,a)$, the \textit{prognostic score}.
+This model is used on the trial data to generate predictions, which are then included as a ``prognostic'' covariate in a standard ANCOVA analysis.
+From the perspective of the ANCOVA, the covariate $\hat\rho(A,W)$ is a prespecified, fixed transformation of the predictors and therefore cannot affect type I error.
+However, if the external and trial populations are similar, it is likely to be a powerful and predictive summary measure which will improve estimation of $\hat\mu$ and therefore increase power for the ATE analysis.

-We can augment the linear model with a prognostic score to increase finite sample efficiency.
-To define the prognostic score we introduce the stochastic variable $D$, which is $1$ if the participant comes from the new trial and $0$ if the observation is from the historical data.
+Formally, to define a prognostic score we introduce the stochastic variable $D$, which is $1$ if the participant comes from the new trial and $0$ if the observation is from the historical data.
 The prognostic score is defined as the expected observed outcome conditional on the covariates

-This is called the oracle prognostic score.
-The trial-specific conditional mean which we are interested in to estimate the ATE can be expressed as $\mu(A,W) = \rho_1(A,W)$.
+This true expected value is called the oracle prognostic score.
+The trial-specific conditional mean which we are interested in to estimate the ATE can be expressed as $\mu(A,W) = \rho_1(W, A)$.
 Thus if the external ($D=0$) population is similar to the trial population, $\rho_0 \approx \rho_1$ and we can leverage the external data to improve estimation of $\mu$.
-In the standard prognostic score adjustment procedure proposed by \citet{Schuler2020} an estimator $\widehat \rho_0(W, 0)$ of the prognostic score is obtained by applying a machine learning algorithm to historical data $\left(\widetilde{\mathbb{W}}, 0, \widetilde{\mathbb{Y}}\right)\in \mathcal{W}^{\widetilde{n}} \times 0 \times \mathbb{R}^{\widetilde{n}}$ obtained for $\widetilde{n}$ control participants ($A=0$; usually there are no treatment units in the historical data).
-The prediction is then used as an additional adjustment covariate in the ANCOVA method, increasing predictive accuracy and thus efficiency.
-The gain in efficiency depends on the machine learning model's ability to capture non-nonlinearities and interaction effects that we were otherwise not able to capture through the linear model or learn adequately from a (usually smaller) trial dataset.